 The government canceled the air mail contracts.
 Robert Six acquired the financially struggling carrier in 1936 and changed the name to Continental Airlines a year later.
 The renaming prompted the introduction of a new logo.

 The circular shape was maintained in the background.
 It’s formed by three lines: red, black, and a thin black one that borders the whole composition.
-The figure represents the globe, reflecting the carrier’s ambition for intercontinental flights.
+The figure depicts the globe, reflecting the carrier’s ambition to offer intercontinental flights.

 In the foreground, there’s a schematic image of an eagle with outstretched wings.
 The bird symbolizes America and, at the same time, represents flight.
 Therefore, it’s a perfect symbol for an airline.
 The wings of the eagle are schematically drawn and resemble two airplane keels.